Helping Children Learn to Swallow Pills When Necessary

 Throat and Neck Anatomy

 I often go into a little bit of a description about throat and neck anatomy.
 Our throats are very flexible and there are muscles in the throat that help the pill go from the mouth to the stomach.
 I also talk about how most of the time we swallow larger things without any difficulty at all and so the throat is made to handle larger pieces of food.
 We don’t even think about it most of the time.
-One of the things that parents have to accept is they have no control over what goes into child and what comes out of a child, so I usually will empower the child to decide when they’re ready to try practicing swallowing pills because if we make them even more fearful, it will make the problem even worse.
+One of the things that parents have to accept is they have no control over what goes into their child and what comes out of a child.
+I usually will empower the child to decide when they’re ready to try practicing swallowing pills because if we make them even more fearful, it will make the problem even worse.

 I often will also set it up as a grown up task or a big kid task because most little kids want to be big kids, so if we make swallowing pills something that big kids do, then the little kids will want to learn how to do it at some point.
 I allow them to make that choice because it’s going to be much easier if we don’t fight with them about it.